WordPress/hosting-handbook/team-reps.md

 2. **Information Exchange:** They serve as a conduit for communication, exchanging crucial information with other team representatives and with the leadership of the WordPress project.

+3. **Meeting Facilitator:** The Team Rep makes sure that the weekly team meetings are prepared and take place.
+This includes the encouragement of other team members to participate in the agenda creation, collection of topics and facilitation of the meeting.
+All members of the team can run the meeting, not only the team reps.

 **Rep Responsibilities**

 - **Rotation of Duties:** The Hosting team ensures that there are at least two Team Reps.
 Ideally, one rep takes on the primary responsibilities for the first half of the term, while the other serves in a backup capacity.
 In the second half of the term, the roles switch.
 This structure ensures continuity, as the backup rep has spent about three months learning the nuances of the role before taking the primary responsibilities.